70% of kids drop out of youth sports by age 13. The primary reason behind this? Lack of feedback.

 2) Constructive Feedback

 On the other side of positive feedback is constructive feedback.
 Constructive feedback shouldn’t provide a negative experience to the athlete.
-Rather, athletes can take these learnings and apply them during practices to improve their performance.
+Rather, athletes can take what they learn and apply it during practice to improve their performance.

 Constructive feedback criteria